Mateo-Wallace/Discord-DumBot/documentation/commands.md

 ### seek

 `/seek` moves the user to a specific time in the song.
-This is calculated in milliseconds.

-So if the user types `/seek 1000` that would place the song at 1 second.
-If the user types `/seek 10000` that would place the song at 10 seconds.
+A few example inputs are `5s, 10s, 20 seconds, 1m`

 ---